Throvn/desktop.js-starter/README.md

         fonts/
 source/
         index.tsx
+.gitignore
 tsconfig.json
-types.d.ts
 djs.ini
 ```

 Note the `.internals/` directory is for temporary files.
-All contents inside are generated and **you should not use it and you should not care**!
+All contents inside are generated. **You should not use it and you should not care**!

 But in case you do care:

 - It includes `types.d.ts` to set up autocomplete in your editor (assuming it's VSCode).
-- The output of the bundler are also saved in there under `out/`.
+- The output of the bundler are also saved in there under `javascript/`.

 The `assets/` directory is bundled as is into your package.
 Apart from the fonts directory, which **absolutely needs to be there** and is not allowed to have anything other than `.tff` fonts inside, you can freely choose the directory structure.